1: Help customers find the page (Make it easy to find important pages on website menu in header and footer)

 Last Episode # 195 🤝 How To Build Trust As a Service Provider With Your Potential Customers

-How To Design Your Service Pages To Convert
+How To Design Your Service & Product Pages To Convert

 Consider your service based business website as an interactive salesperson, where your job is to convince potential clients through summaries (rather than boring old service descriptions) why your services are the ones they should choose over other local competitors.